Gummy smile Correction – Bloomington IL

-Crownlengthening procedures are surgical procedures that recontour the gum tissue. and are divided into categories based on the whether the goal is for cosmetics or function.
-Prior to relocating to Central Illinois, Dr. Noraian taught this procedure to general dentists and graduate students in periodontics.
+Crown Lengthening procedures are surgical procedures that recontour the gum tissue and are divided into two different categories, functional and cosmetic.
+Prior to relocating to Central Illinois, Noraian taught this procedure to general dentists and graduate students in periodontics.

 - Saving teeth.
-Teeth that are severely worn, severely decayed or severely fractured below the gumline require crownlengthening to adjust the gum and bone level to gain access so that the teeth can be restored.
+Teeth that are severely worn, severely decayed or severely fractured below the gum line require crown lengthening to adjust the gum and bone level to gain access so that your dentist can save your teeth.

-Your dentist or periodontist may recommend crownlengthening for teeth that are treatment planned for crowns or fillings extending below the gumline or too close to the bone encroaching on the biologic width (the healthy space between the supporting bone and crown) so the new restoration avoids damaging the gum tissue and bone.
-Crownlengthening allows the restorative dentist to seal off the tooth, to keep the edge of the filling away from the bone, and to save the tooth.
+Your dentist or periodontist may recommend crown lengthening for teeth that they have planned to place a crown or filling, extending below the gum line or too close to the bone encroaching on the biologic width (the healthy space between the supporting bone and crown) so the new restoration avoids damaging the gum tissue and bone.
+Crown Lengthening allows the restorative dentist to seal off the tooth, to keep the edge of the filling away from the bone, and to save the tooth.

-Some patients may have altered passive eruption, also known as a “gummy” smile.
+Some patients may have a condition known as altered passive eruption, also known as a “gummy” smile.
 When teeth erupt in the mouth, it is similar to pulling a turtleneck over your head.
 Sometimes the turtleneck gets stuck on your nose, sometimes on your chin and sometimes on your neck.
-As your teeth erupt through the gum tissue, sometimes the gum tissue gets stuck on the crown and the teeth have shorter appearance.
+As your teeth erupt through the gum tissue, sometimes the gum tissue gets stuck on the crown and the teeth have a shorter appearance.